Skip to content

 Co-founder, Employ Borderless

-The main differences between a PEO and employee leasing are employer status, employment structure, cost model, compliance and benefits, and control and liability, while the similarities that PEO and employee leasing share include HR outsourcing, payroll and tax filings, reduced administrative burden, access to expertise, and cost savings.
+The main differences between a PEO and employee leasing are employer status, employment structure, cost model, compliance and benefits, and control and liability.
+The similarities include HR outsourcing, payroll and tax filings, reduced administrative burden, access to expertise, and cost savings.

-The major benefits of the PEO are payroll, compliance support, recruitment and onboarding, benefits administration, risk management, training and development, and employee leasing benefits, which include quick staffing, short-term employment, saving time and reducing costs, attracting and retaining top talent, and reducing employer risk.
+PEO benefits include payroll, compliance support, recruitment and onboarding, benefits administration, risk management, and training and development.
+Employee leasing benefits include quick staffing, short-term employment, time and cost savings, access to talent, and reduced employer risk.

-Despite these benefits, the drawbacks of PEO are loss of control, limited customization, cost considerations, legal liability, and communication issues.
-Employee leasing drawbacks involve control issues, leasing costs, lack of loyalty, increased dependency, and loss of tax incentives.
+PEO drawbacks are loss of control, limited customization, cost considerations, legal liability, and communication issues.
+Employee leasing drawbacks include control issues, leasing costs, lack of loyalty, increased dependency, and loss of tax incentives.

 What is a PEO?